scottwis/eddie/doc/LanguageIntroduction.md

 }
 ```

-**Pattern Types**
+**Pattern Forms**

-Eddie supports the following types of patterns:
+Eddie supports the following patterns forms.:

-  1. Cons patterns
+  1. Cons patterns <code langauge="eddie">(x : xs)</code>

-     This is a test.

-  2.
+     Patterns of the form <code language="eddie">pattern : pattern</code> can
+     be used to match a list, optionally binding symbols to the head and
+     tail of the list.
+A cons pattern will match a list of arbitrary size,
+     provided it contains at least one element.
+Like cons expressions, cons
+     patterns are right associative.
+That is, the pattern
+     <code language="eddie">a : b : c<code>, is equivalent to the
+     pattern <code language="eddie">a : (b : c)</code>.

+  2. List patterns <code language="eddie">([a, b, c])</code>